 Non-salaried core faculty follow the same dossier guidelines and timelines as COM salaried core faculty.
 Dossier packets are to be emailed to the department directly.

-- Criteria for Tenure and Tenure Earning Faculty
+- Tenure and Tenure Earning Promotion Criteria

 Non-salaried core faculty follow the same dossier guidelines and timelines as COM salaried core faculty.
 Dossier packets are to be emailed to the department directly.